Fleas In A Jar: A Metaphor For Parental Consistency

 Like the flea that honors the lid even after the lid is removed, consistency in the limit setting tends to have a prolonged effect.
 Our goal is to have our children honor these healthy limits, even when we aren’t watching.
 That’s when we have real success!

 If our children grow up with only healthy food, we see that this natural limit tends to last a lifetime.
-If children experience consistent limits on TV, video, and “electronics” we see more balance and lower risk of video addictions.
+If children experience consistent limits on TV, video, and “electronics” we see more balance and a lower risk of video addictions.

 Lesson 3: Choosing any limit is better than an inconsistent one.